-During its service life, the structure is subjected to a series of natural or accidental stresses of all kinds.
+During its service life, a structure is subjected to natural or accidental loadings.
 All of these loadings and the related couplings are likely to influence the properties and durability of structural materials.

-Gradients – chemical concentrations, humidity, pressure, etc. – between the material and its environment are at the origin of material exchanges that are often detrimental to the reliability of structures.
+Gradients – chemical concentrations, humidity, pressure, etc. – between the material and its environment are at the origin of mass transfers that are often detrimental to the reliability of structures.
 Indeed, the structural material often also plays a role of diffusive “barrier”.
-Concrete structures are directly exposed to aggressive agents (CO2, chlorides, acids, sulfates, biofilms, etc.), the role of the coating is to protect the steel reinforcements from corrosion.
-When the diffusing element reacts with the medium in which it moves, it is called reactive transport.
-In this case, the phenomenon modifies the chemical composition and the microstructure of the materials (dissolutions, precipitations) and even its state of stress.
-Moisture gradients affect most porous and polymeric materials, with shrinkage/swelling phenomena and associated stresses.
-The study of hygrothermal transfers is then necessary to understand the behavior of materials and qualify innovative solutions.
-We note indeed a strong coupling with the mechanical field in some materials, for example with the phenomena of mechano-sorption in the case of natural fibers.
+Concrete structures are directly exposed to aggressive agents (CO2, chloride, acid, sulfate, biofilms, etc.), the role of the cover is to protect the steel reinforcement from corrosion.
+In the case of reactive transport, the phenomenon modifies the chemical composition and the microstructure of the materials (dissolutions, precipitations) and even its state of stress.
+Moisture gradients affect most porous and organic polymers, with shrinkage/swelling phenomena and associated stresses.
+The study of hygrothermal transfers is thus necessary to understand the behavior of materials and qualify innovative solutions.
+It is noteworthy to mention a strong coupling with the mechanical field in some materials, for example with the phenomena of mechano-sorption in the case of natural fibers.

-At the scale of the structure, the static or cyclic load, as well as the combination, of external mechanical solicitations and/or environmental actions is likely to aggravate the consequences of these – the damage and the cracking accelerate the transport of material towards the vulnerable zones of the structure (corrosion) – but sometimes also to mitigate them (healing).
+At the scale of the structure, the static or cyclic load, and the combination of external mechanical solicitations and/or environmental actions is likely to be even more detrimental – induced damage and cracking accelerate the transport of material towards the vulnerable zones of the structure (corrosion) – but they sometimes mitigate them (healing).

-The maritime environment represents a particular interest and aggressiveness for composite materials in the broadest sense – reinforced concretes, organic matrix composites, bio-sourced materials, membrane structures, bonded assemblies – and is an important issue for the GeM ecosystem, with the proximity of the Atlantic Ocean and the ongoing development of marine renewable energy (MRE).
+The maritime environment represents a particular interest and aggressiveness for composite materials in the broadest sense – reinforced concrete, fibre-reinforced polymers, biobased materials, membrane structures, bonded assemblies – and is an important issue for the GeM ecosystem, with the proximity of the Atlantic Ocean and the ongoing development of marine renewable energy (MRE).

-The development of this axis will be pursued in collaboration with the other TRUs, relying on innovative experimental equipment and multi-physics and multi-scale numerical modelling/simulation.
+This axis will be developed in collaboration with the other TRUs, relying on innovative experimental equipment and multi-physics and multi-scale numerical modelling/simulation.
 The scientific developments will aim at :

-– characterize the interactions between the structure of materials, mechanical loads and environmental actions, in order to identify possible couplings,
+– characterizing the interactions between the evolution of materials, mechanical loads and environmental actions, in order to identify possible couplings,

-This approach allows to qualify a material for a given environment on the basis of aging tests and durability indicators.
-These performance specifications will allow the qualification of innovative materials developed in response to societal issues.
+This approach allows qualifying a material for a given environment based on aging tests and durability indicators.
+These performance-based specifications will allow the qualification of innovative materials developed in response to environmental and social issues.